THEN AND NOW

 The rescue agreed that the most wonderful outcome for both horses would be to be reunite them and let them spend the rest of their lives together as both are too reactive and traumatized to be trained at this point.
 They are now happily back together and get to call Skydog Ranch their forever home.

 Hunter was found in a kill pen in Louisiana and she had on a halter made of bailing twine - the kind of cheap plastic string you put around hay bails which broke our hearts so we made the decision to save her.
-All our rescues are presented to the team that work here and the Board to make sure everyone agrees on taking another horse and this was unanimous.
+It seemed so at odds with her beauty and we bailed her immediately without even fundraising for her.

 Our wonderful hauler Marlene Dodge was on her way here from New York and picking up Bear and his two mares in Texas so one more was easy.
 We bailed her and brought her here and she took our breath away.
 There was no way to tell from that Kill Pen photo that this horse was so beautiful.
-She is a supermodel mustang so we name her Hunter after our wonderful friend and supporter Rachel Hunter and she is settling in nicely.
+She is a supermodel mustang so we name her Hunter after our wonderful friend and supporter Rachel Hunter and she is one of Buddy’s favorite mares now.

 Pamela came in with Bear and Aerial to the kill pen, probably already pregnant as she had been with Bear when he was a stud.
 We were asked to take them so that they could stay together and we happily said yes.
 Pamela is very friendly and halter broke if you can catch her !
 She and Bear and Aerial have a 30 acre pasture to themselves and spend the day grazing and playing - a very long way away from the kill pen they ended up in.